Music of Canada: 1960–1999

-Country music remained popular in Canada in the 1970's thanks to the CBC's The Tommy Hunter show and the adult contemporary radio format which benefited the international stardom of Anne Murray.
-However, the more mainstream sound would hinder Stompin' Tom Connors until he would have a revival in the 1990's.
+Country music remained popular in Canada in the 1970s thanks to the CBC's The Tommy Hunter show and the adult contemporary radio format which benefited the international stardom of Anne Murray.
+However, the more mainstream sound would hinder Stompin' Tom Connors until he would have a revival in the 1990s.

 Canada's first nationwide music awards began as a reader poll conducted by Canadian music industry trade magazine RPM Weekly in December 1964.
 A similar balloting process continued until 1970 when the RPM Gold Leaf Awards, as they were then known, were changed to the Juno Awards.
 The Canadian Academy of Recording Arts and Sciences held the first Juno Award ceremony in 1975.
 This was in response to rectifying the same concerns about promotion of Canadian artists that the Canadian Radio-television and Telecommunications Commission had.

 Canadian music changed course in the 1980s and 1990s, the changing fast-paced culture was accompanied by an explosion in youth culture.
 Until the mid-1960s, little attention was paid to music by Canadian daily newspapers except as news or novelty.
 With the introduction during the late 1970s of the "music critic", coverage began to rival that of any other topic.
 Canadian publications devoted to all styles of music either exclusively or in tandem with more general editorial content directed to young readers, was expanding exponentially.

 The influence and innovations of Canadian hip hop came to the foreground in Canada, with musicians Like Maestro Fresh Wes, Snow, and the Dream Warriors, when music videos became an important marketing tool for Canadian musicians, with the debut of MuchMusic in 1984 and MusiquePlus in 1986.
 Now both English and French Canadian musicians had outlets to promote all forms of music through video in Canada.
 The networks were not just an opportunity for artists to get their videos played—the networks created VideoFACT, a fund to help emerging artists produce their videos.

 Canadian women at the end of the 20th century enjoyed greater international commercial success than ever before.
 Canadian women set a new pinnacle of success, in terms financial, critical and in their immediate and strong influence on their respective genres.
 They were the women and daughters who had fought for emancipation and equality a generation before.
 Like Shania Twain, Alanis Morissette and most notable is French-Canadian singer, Celine Dion, who became Canada's best-selling music artist, and who, in 2004, received the Chopard Diamond Award from the World Music Awards for surpassing 175 million in album sales, worldwide.